 Is there a message box at the top of the article?

-Pages may be flagged by editors for a a variety of reasons.
-Sometimes these are housekeeping issues that don’t impact the content, but some flags warn specifically about the reliability of the content.
+Pages may be flagged by editors for a variety of reasons.
+Sometimes these are housekeeping issues that don’t impact the content, but some flags warn about the reliability of the content.
 It’s best to consider the overall value of the article in the context of these warnings.

 Is a statement referenced?